innolitics/pre-trained-keras-example/README.md

 ## About Innolitics

-[Innolitics][company-site] is a team of talented software developers with medical and engineering backgrounds.
-We help companies produce top quality medical imaging and workflow applications.

-If you could use help with machine learning applications, let us know!
-We offer training sessions and can provide advice or development services.
+Innolitics is a team of talented software developers with medical and engineering backgrounds.
+Our mission is to accelerate progress in medical imaging by sharing knowledge, creating tools, and providing quality services to our clients, with the ultimate purpose of improving patient health.
+If you are working on a project that requires image processing or deep learning expertise, let us know!
+We offer [consulting and development services][company-site].

 [company-site]: https://innolitics.com/